pratikstemkar/2048/README.md

-# shell
+# 2048
-shell made in C
+2048 game implementation in C